 2.3.
 Computational models of confidence in decision making

 The interest in studying confidence formation have extended to developments of computational models.
 It is widely accepted that human confidence report reflects a Bayesian probabilistic estimation of a choice being correct.
-To this this assumption, Adler and Ma (2018) compared the fit of several models for forming confidence including the Bayesian model and Non-Bayesian alternatives using two categorisation tasks.
+To test this assumption, Adler and Ma (2018) compared the fit of several models for forming confidence including the Bayesian model and Non-Bayesian alternatives (detailed below) using two categorisation tasks.
 The tasks essentially require the participants to report whether the stimulus shown is a visual grating or ellipse, as well as the level of confidence in their choices simultaneously in one press.
 The contrast of the grating and elongation of the ellipse were manipulated to give rise to the measure of stimuli reliability and corresponds to the level of sensory uncertainty.
 Their study included two variations of the task such that in task A the two types of stimuli are drawn from Gaussian distributions with different means but same SD, whereas in task B the stimuli are drawn from Gaussian distributions with different SD but same means.
 The consequence of such manipulation is that in task A, stimuli around tilted to certain direction are more likely to be from gabor category, whereas in task B, stimuli around the horizontal are more likely to be from the gabor category.

 An ideal Bayesian observer would make a decision by computing a posterior probability of choosing category c given measurement x, p(c|x), which is equivalent to the positive log posterior ratio d=p(c=1|x)p(c=1|x).
 The differences in the structure of task A and B have an impact on how Bayesian observers make decisions based on computing this posterior probability such that in task A, participants report stimuli belongs to category 1 when measurement x is positive whereas in task B participants needs both x and trial-by-trial sensory uncertainty to make optimal decisions.